 Admission standards are the same for all students, regardless of country of origin or residency.
-However, students on F or J visas are required to show English proficiency via the TOEFL (Test of English as a Foreign Language), with a score of 550 (paper), 213 (computer) or 80 (Internet).
-The TWE may also be required and it is at the discretion of individual departments to establish higher standards if necessary.
+However, students on F or J visas are required to show English proficiency.

 TCU's Intensive English Program staff conducts interviews and exams where necessary in support of TOEFL and TWE requirements and University graduate study expectations.
 Extra support/needs are reported to the graduate director, and the student will be notified as to courses needed during the students' first term and any subsequent terms of study.